hannah-bakker/PaKS-for-the-SSCFLP/README.md

 ## Results and Output

-Output files are saved to the `results/` folder and include:
+Output files are saved to the `results/` folder.
+This folder includes:

-* `.json` summaries of individual runs
+* An exemplary `.json` summary of the individual run of PaKS on instance `i300_1`
 * A summary Excel file (`PaKS_CompleteResults.xlsx`) consolidating main results reported in the manuscript

 See `results/README.md` for more information.